-A quick and easy roasted pork chops recipe with fragrant spiced baked apples!
+A quick and easy roasted pork chops recipe with fragrant spiced baked apples.

 Apple season only comes around once per year, and when it does I make sure I stock up.
 Last weekend at the farmer’s market I was totally overwhelmed by all of the varieties of apples available that I wanted to buy them all.
 Luckily my farmer’s market is incredibly friendly and they allow me to eat to my heart’s content before I make a choice.
 (I mean, sampling is the point of shopping, is it not?!)
-So when I was looking for something to do with them my mind immediately went to pork, hence the creation of this roasted pork chops with spiced apples.
+So when I was looking for something to do with them my mind immediately went to pork, hence the creation of these roasted pork chops with spiced apples.

-Apples make a great snack, and they are most certainly delicious in baked goods, but I find they are incredibly tasty in savoury dishes as well.
+Apples make a great snack, and they are most certainly delicious in baked goods, but I find they are incredibly tasty in savory dishes as well.
 Pork and apple is a classic combination, so this is my twist on an old classic.
 Apples are often made into apple sauce as a condiment for pork loin or chops, but I wanted to keep it simple and roast the apples in the cooking process to showcase their beauty.
 To me, eating seasonally is the most delicious way to do it; fresh and simple.

 When buying pork, do your best to buy the best quality you can find.
 In fact, no matter what type of meat you are purchasing it is in your best interest, health-wise and sustainability-wise, to purchase meat from local farms, with ethically raised pastured animals and sustainable farming practices.
 Do your homework, ask questions shop around and find a local farm if you can.
-If that option is not available to I encourage you to try an online service like truLOCAL for superior quality products from local farms.

 More Healthy Pork Recipes: